KBS-Lab-IIMAS-UNAM/non-monotonic-KBS-for-DH/university_taxonomy/README.md

 `add_class_relation('teaching assistants',found,teachers_room,KB3,KB4),`<br />
 `save_kb('kb_add_class.txt',KB4).`

-Now, the individual `john` is added to the class teaching assistants -- just created.
+Now, the individual `john` is added to the class teaching assistants -- just created by the previous commands.
 A property and a relation are defined for him: john is a `sport` person and `works` for `mary`.
 Also the `teachers_room` is added as an individual to the class `rooms`.
 These additions are saved as `kb_add_obj.txt`.
 The procedure is as follows:

 `?- open_kb('kb_add_class.txt',KB),`<br />
 `add_object(john,'teaching assistants',KB,KB1),`<br />